chhanhtrao/rn-takeo-cached-image/README.md

 # rn-takeo-cached-image

-A package that make remote resource request and map resource to Model object.
+A ReactNative package for image caching.

 # Setup
   ### 1. Installation